Last night (12 February) the All-Party Parliamentary Group for Rowing heard from representatives of the AHOY Centre in Westminster.

 The AHOY Centre works with hundreds of young people every year, offering opportunities and training.
 All activities and programmes are focused on teaching transferable and employable life skills as well as providing opportunities for British Rowing and Royal Yachting Association national qualifications.

-Speaking after the meeting, All-Party Parliamentary Rowing Group Co-Chair, Lord Thomas of Gresford, said “it was a pleasure to welcome representatives of the AHOY Centre to Parliament, and to hear about how they utilise watersport activity, including rowing, as an educational tool for children and adults.
+Speaking after the meeting, All-Party Parliamentary Group for Rowing Co-Chair, Lord Thomas of Gresford, said “it was a pleasure to welcome representatives of the AHOY Centre to Parliament, and to hear about how they utilise watersport activity, including rowing, as an educational tool for children and adults.

 “I congratulate all involved with the centre on their efforts, and hope that they are able to further expand their work in the coming years.”